rvenutolo/gochujang-sauce/NOTES.md

 ### 2016-05-28
  * Used 8oz. light brown sugar.
  * Used gochujang picked up from Buford Highway Farmers Market.
 Think it is same brand as previous Amazon purchases.
  * Initial tasting doesn't seem to have enough heat.
 Perhaps needs a touch less sugar.
 Or might have tasted it too often that I do not notice the heat.
+Maybe needs to be thicker to concentrate heat.